psycopg/psycopg2/doc/src/faq.rst

 Why do I get the error *current transaction is aborted, commands ignored until end of transaction block* when I use `!multiprocessing` (or any other forking system) and not when use `!threading`?
     Psycopg's connections can't be shared across processes (but are thread safe).
-If you are forking the Python process ensure to create a new connection in each forked child.
+If you are forking the Python process make sure to create a new connection in each forked child.
 See :ref:`thread-safety` for further informations.